Are You up for the Challenge of Trekking in Nepal? Here's What to Expect!

 The trek was physically hard, but I knew it would be.
-We walked for five to seven hours a day, in 25-degree Celsius weather with extreme humidity.
-While there were porters carrying clothes and toiletries, we carried our own day-packs, and walked up more stairs than I thought even existed in this world.
+We walked for 5 to 7 hours a day, in 25-degree Celsius weather with extreme humidity.
+While there were porters carrying clothes and toiletries, we carried our own day-packs and walked up more stairs than I thought even existed in this world.

 If you’re ever in Nepal and someone tells you the walk will be “mostly flat,” they are lying; it will be up and down, and likely on extreme inclines.
 And, if you’re there around monsoon season like I was, you’ll probably have the opportunity to also traverse over fresh landslides.
 I never, ever thought I would experience something like that.

-Our trek was only three days.
-The starting point was roughly one hour outside of Pokhara.
+Our trek was only 3 days.
+The starting point was roughly 1 hour outside of Pokhara.
 From there, we spent the first day walking to Ghandruk, and spent the night in a teahouse.
 This small town is a popular stop for many people trekking through Annapurna, and has many accommodations to choose from.

 I knew the teahouses would be simple, and I’d be lucky to find a western toilet.
 I was prepared for that.
 What I wasn’t prepared for were the spiders.